Motives to Earn Rewards

-Cusimano, C., & Kim, J., & Wong, J. Email for draft
+Cusimano, C., & Kim, J., & Wong, J. (In Press).
+Proceedings of the National Academy of Sciences

 The case for heterogeneity in metacognitive appraisals of biased beliefs.